neilbren/user-django-framework/README.md

 <img width="600" alt="django" src="https://user-images.githubusercontent.com/48773037/83498711-2af52980-a4b4-11ea-9d3f-d907760356b2.png">

-*In conclusion:*, we have implemented ability to perform simple CRUD operations on the defined Users API, utilising the viewset functionality within the DRF.
+*In conclusion;* we have implemented ability to perform simple CRUD operations on the defined Users API, utilising the viewset functionality within the DRF.